On the Hierarchical Community Structure of Practical Boolean Formulas: Theoretical Results

 \section{Theoretical Results}

+In this section, we show that hierarchical decomposition avoids some of the pitfalls of flat community structure, a promising correlative parameter for explaining easiness of the industrial instances~\cite{newsham2014community}.
+Community structure was theoretically shown to be insufficient by Mull et al.~\cite{mull-sat16}, where they showed that formulas with good community structure can have random formulas embedded in them either in a community or over the inter-community edges.
+To avoid embedding a random formula in a community, its size has to be small (relative to the entire graph), and avoiding expanders over inter-community edges requires that there not be too many communities.
+A way to be able to restrict both is to consider a hierarchical decomposition, limiting both the number of sub-communities (community degree) in each level of the decomposition, as well as the leaf community size thus avoiding the most important issues that flat community structure suffers from.

-We present the following theoretical results that further strengthen the idea that HCS-based parameters (especially ones identified above in analysis of experimental results) may play a role in the final analysis of understanding of why SAT solvers are efficient over industrial instances.
-Based on our experimental work, we narrow down the most predictive HCS parameters to be leaf-community size, community degree, and inter-community edges.
-All of these parameters play a role in the theorems below.
-For a formula to have ``good'' HCS, we restrict the parameter value range as follows: the graph must exhibit small $O(\log n)$ leaf-community size, constant community degree, and have a small number of inter-community edges in each community.
+Based on our experimental work, we narrow down the most predictive HCS parameters to be leaf-community size, community degree, and the number inter-community edges in each decomposition.
+These parameters also play a role in our theoretical results below.
+For a formula to have ``good'' HCS, we restrict the parameter ranges as follows: the graph must exhibit $O(\log n)$ leaf-community size and community degree, and have a small number of inter-community edges in each decomposition of a community.
+These assumptions are supported by our experimental results \inLongVersion{(see Section~\ref{sec:industrial-params})}\inShortVersion{(See Appendix~\cite{li2021hierarchical})}.
+We show that these restrictions are necessary in \inLongVersion{Section~\ref{sec:counterexamples}}\inShortVersion{Appendix}, where we also present a significantly simplified proof of the result of Mull et al.~\cite{mull-sat16}.